vuejs-varese/what-is-vuejs/slides.md

 <v-clicks>

+- The ecosystem is not so large compared to other frameworks
-- Organization of large projects
+- Organization of large projects (❓)
 - Virtual DOM
 - Experienced developers